RoboSense-LiDAR/rs_driver/README.md

 sudo make install
 ```

-Then find the driver package and link it in the project CMakeLists.
+(2) Then find  rs_driver package and link to it in your CMakeLists.txt

 ```cmake
 find_package(rs_driver REQUIRED)